TristankMS/TACARS/README.md

   - if we're in `D:\TACARS` now,
   - I'd suggest `D:\TACARS\PS7`
 ### Edit GO.CMD
-Change the lines
+Change the line

 `SET PWSHPATH=PS7\PWSH.EXE` to

 `SET PWSHPATH=MYIDEAWASBETTER\PWSH.EXE`

-  - (and it wasn't, btw)
+(and it wasn't, btw)

 ----------------------------------------------------------------------------------------------------
 ## Ready to run!